varnish/Varnish-Book/varnish_sysadmin.rst

    .. note::

-      While Varnish 2.1 and 2.0 have significant differences, they are mostly internal and not that relevant to performing the exercises in this course.
-Varnish 2.1 uses "beresp" instead of "obj" in the "vcl_fetch" subroutine, has several bug-fixes, experimental
-      support for persistent storage and a few new backend directors.
-While a 2.1-version is preferred, you can also use Varnish 2.0.4 or newer during this course.
+      This course is based on Varnish 3.0, and it is strongly advised that you use that version.
+However, if you are running 2.1.5 in production, that will also work for this course, though you may want to keep the list of changes (as presented in the last chapter) next to you during the course.

 Configuration
 -------------